jthies/WI4450/README.md

 ## Optional bonus task

 8. Make your basic operations run on the GPU using OpenMP ``target`` directives or C++20 (see [this repository](https://gitlab.tudelft.nl/dhpc/training/cxx-examples) for C++20 examples).
 Use the nvhpc compilers and the DelftBlue GPU nodes, as illustrated in that repo.
 Are all your tests still passing?
 Is the CG solver working correctly?
 And how fast is it on a V100s GPU compared to a standard compute node?
+A ``data`` statement in the outer CG scope can be used to make this run more efficient...